-Surgery for mesothelioma may be done for 1 of 2 reasons:
+Surgery for mesothelioma may be done for 2 reasons:

-- To relieve (palliate) pain and other symptoms caused by the tumor
+- To relieve pain and other symptoms caused by the tumor (palliative surgery)

-Surgery to try to cure the cancer is known as potentially curative surgery.
-This type of surgery may be an option if you are in otherwise good health and the cancer has not spread too far to be removed completely.
+Potentially curative surgery may be an option if you are in otherwise good health and the cancer has not spread too far to be removed completely.
 Unfortunately, even when the surgeon can remove all of the cancer that can be seen, some cancer cells are often left behind.
-These cells can grow and divide, causing the cancer to come back some time after surgery.
+These cells can grow and divide, causing the cancer to come back after surgery.
 Because of this, not all doctors agree on the exact role of surgery.
-In most cases it is not likely to cure you but may extend your life.
-Still, potentially curative surgery is being done in some major cancer centers, and a small number of patients who have had the surgery have had long remissions of their disease.
+In most cases it’s not likely to cure you, but it may help you live longer.
+Still, potentially curative surgery is being done in some major cancer centers, and a small number of people who have had the surgery have had long remissions of their disease.

-Palliative surgery may be an option if the tumor has already spread beyond where it started and is difficult to remove completely, or if you are too ill for a more extensive operation.
+Palliative surgery may be an option if the tumor has already spread beyond where it started and would be hard to remove completely, or if you are too ill for a more extensive operation.
 The goal of this surgery is to relieve or prevent symptoms, as opposed to trying to cure the cancer.

 Surgery for pleural mesothelioma

-Surgery for pleural mesothelioma may be done either to help prevent or relieve symptoms or to try to remove all of the cancer.
-Unfortunately, these tumors have often spread too far to be removed completely.
-Sometimes, the surgeon may not be able to tell the full extent of the cancer – and therefore which type of surgery might be best – until the operation has started.
+Surgery for pleural mesothelioma can be done either to help prevent or relieve symptoms or to try to remove all of the cancer.
+Unfortunately, these tumors often have spread too far to be removed completely.
+Sometimes, the surgeon might not be able to tell the full extent of the cancer – and therefore which type of surgery might be best – until the operation has started.

-Extrapleural pneumonectomy (EPP): This surgery may offer the best chance to remove all of the cancer, and it is most often used when the surgeon thinks a cure is possible – typically in patients with resectable mesothelioma of the epithelioid type whose cancer has not spread to the lymph nodes.
+Extrapleural pneumonectomy (EPP): This is an extensive operation, but it may offer the best chance to remove all of the cancer for many patients.
+It’s most often used when the surgeon thinks a cure is possible – typically in patients with resectable epithelioid mesothelioma that has not spread to the lymph nodes.

-This is a difficult operation and is done only by surgeons in large medical centers.
-You must be in good overall health with good lung function and no other serious illnesses to tolerate this surgery.
-Several tests must be done beforehand to be sure you are healthy enough for this surgery.
-Major complications occur in as many as 1 in 3 people who have this operation.
+This is a difficult operation that is done only by experienced surgeons in large medical centers.
+You must be in good overall health with good lung function and no other serious illnesses to withstand this surgery.
+Several tests must be done beforehand to be sure you’re healthy enough for this surgery.
+Major complications can occur in as many as 1 in 3 people who have this operation.

-Pleurectomy/decortication (P/D): This is a less extensive operation in which all of the pleura lining the chest wall (on one side) is removed.
-The pleura coating the lung on that same side is also removed, as is the pleura coating the mediastinum and the diaphragm.
+Pleurectomy/decortication (P/D): This is a less extensive operation in which all of the pleura lining the chest wall (on the side with the cancer) is removed, along with the pleura coating the lung on that same side.
+The pleura coating the mediastinum and the diaphragm is also removed.
 The lung and diaphragm are not removed.

-In a slightly more extensive version of this operation (known as a radical or extended P/D), the diaphragm and pericardium are removed as well.
+In a slightly more extensive version of this operation (known as a radical or extended P/D), the diaphragm and/or pericardium are removed as well.

-This surgery can be used to try to cure some cancers, but it is also used as a palliative procedure to relieve symptoms in cases where the entire tumor cannot be removed.
-It can help control the buildup of fluid, improve breathing, and decrease pain caused by the cancer.
+This surgery can be used to try to cure some early cancers, but it can also be used as a palliative procedure to relieve symptoms if the entire tumor can’t be removed.
+It can help control the buildup of fluid, improve breathing, and lessen pain caused by the cancer.

 Because the surgeon must often spread the ribs during surgery, the incision will hurt for some time afterward.
 Your activity will be limited for at least a month or two.